As Proud As A Peacock!

 finding the property

 The large 6-bedroom house had 7 reception rooms and a large plot to the rear.
 The property needed a full refurbishment as it was in a poor condition but offered plentiful space.
-It was thought there were several possibilities on how the design could be progressed to build the bespoke family inclusive home.
+Our architectural team identified several possibilities on how the design could be progressed to build the bespoke family inclusive home.

 Following the second viewing with the family, they fell in love with the property, with their daughter instantly befriending Percy the neighbourhood peacock.

-With ideas for the project firmly in mind, the next steps were to look to arrange our Pre-Purchase Report, or as we call it a PPR.
-This included organising a Full Building and Valuation, Electrical Condition Report, Plumbing Condition Report, timber and damp report, Asbestos Survey, CCTV Drain survey, and a ProMap Land Search.
+With ideas for the project firmly in mind, the next steps were to look to arrange our Pre-Purchase Report, or as we call it, a PPR.
+This included organising a Full Building Valuation, Electrical Condition Report, Plumbing Condition Report, Timber and Damp report, Asbestos Survey, CCTV Drain survey, and a ProMap Land Search.

-A key element of the the PPR is that once these were undertaken, it summaries the results for all parties and the findins are presented in a clear and precise manner fully relative to what is being proposed.
-It was clear that there were a number of items that we needed to be addressed, with over £40,000 worth of defects identified, including a large amount of asbestos, structural issues with the roof(s) of the property and a full electrical updated needed.
+A key element of the the PPR is that once these were undertaken, it summarises the results for all parties and the findings are presented in a clear and precise manner, fully relative to what is being proposed.
+It was clear that there were a number of items that needed to be addressed, with over £40,000 worth of defects identified, including large amounts of asbestos, structural issues with the roof(s) of the property and a full electrical update needed.

 A meeting was held with the vendor and the points discussed in detail.
 It transpired that other buyers had been put off the property at a late stage and he had never been able to establish why.
 Tense negotiations followed and a reduction of £20,000 was agreed after we had secured contributions from other parties in the chain.
 Contracts were exchanged in the same week with the originally agreed delayed completion set.